qms-design-control

 Design inputs are the foundation.
 Everything else traces back to them.
 If your inputs are wrong, your outputs will be wrong.
 If your inputs are incomplete, your device will have gaps.

 Inputs come from multiple sources.
 User needs define what problems the device solves and for whom.
 Clinical requirements specify outcomes, populations, and indications.
-Regulatory requirements flow from applicable standards—IEC 60601 for electrical safety, ISO 10993 for biocompatibility, specific FDA guidances for your device type.
-Risk inputs emerge from hazard analysis—the design must mitigate identified risks.
+Regulatory requirements flow from applicable standards.
+IEC 60601 for electrical safety, ISO 10993 for biocompatibility, specific FDA guidances for your device type.
+Risk inputs emerge from hazard analysis.
+The design must mitigate identified risks.

 Each input should be specific and measurable.
 "Easy to use" isn't a design input.
-"Activation force shall not exceed 2N" is a design input—though you'd better verify that 2N is actually appropriate for your user population.
-Each input should trace to a source—why is this a requirement?
+"Activation force shall not exceed 2N" is a design input.
+Though you'd better verify that 2N is actually appropriate for your user population.
+Each input should trace to a source.
+Why is this a requirement?
 Each input needs a corresponding output and verification.

 Outputs: The Actual Design